geru-scotland/ThreadPoolLib/README.md

 ## Features

-* **Ease of Use**: ThreadPoolLib allows developers to easily add tasks to be processed concurrently, through a simple and intuitive interface.
+* **Ease of Use**: ThreadPoolLib allows developers to easily add tasks with callbacks to be processed concurrently, through a simple and intuitive interface.

 * **Efficiency**: ThreadPoolLib leverages modern C++ features and best practices to ensure that your tasks are processed as efficiently as possible.
 It uses rvalue references and move semantics to avoid unnecessary copies, and manages all thread-related resources for you to eliminate the risk of common threading pitfalls such as zombie threads.

 * **Performance**: The library utilizes C++ `std::thread` to create and manage threads.
 It optimizes the number of threads created based on the number of cores available, ensuring optimal utilization of hardware resources.

+## Updates

+### Improved performance and flexibility with `std::unique_lock`
+* **Use of `std::unique_lock`:** To provide a finer-grained control over locking and synchronization, the library has been updated to use `std::unique_lock`.
+This provides greater flexibility compared to the previous `std::lock_guard`, allowing for unlocking and re-locking a mutex within the same scope.
+This flexibility is especially useful in facilitating lengthy operations without holding the lock, thus reducing contention and enhancing performance.
+The implementation now leverages `std::condition_variable` and its `wait()` method, which puts threads to sleep when there are no tasks to process, rather than constantly polling for new tasks.
+This helps to reduce CPU usage.
+Additionally, the introduction of a predicate function with `wait()`, manages the wake-up conditions for the sleeping threads, ensuring that they only awake when there are tasks to be consumed.
+This results in a more efficient and responsive system that optimizes task handling and thread utilization.

 ### Callbacks and Result Handling